rse/health-situation/README.md

 intended for real public reuse, because it is just a private project and this code acts just as a sample on how to scrape information which is located at regularly changing areas in various PDF documents.
+The resulting report also contains german explanations only.

 Requirements
 ------------